Clement Jackson

 Clement Nugent Jackson (2 April 1846 – 1924) was a British athlete, academic and athletics administrator.

 Early life

 He was born in Simla, India, the second son of Lt-Gen George Jackson of the Bengal Staff Corps, and Phillis Sophia Strode.
 He was educated at Magdalen Hall, Oxford (later to be Hertford College).

 Athlete

 Jackson was a gifted hurdler, winning the high hurdles at the fourth Varsity Sports of 1867, with a time of 17.8s.
+He subsequently competed in the 120 yards hurdles event at the 1867 AAC Championships.
 He later improved this to 16.0s, a British record (that stood for many years) and probably a World record, although at that time there was no international body to such records.

 He had to retire from competition after badly cutting his foot on an oyster shell while running against W G Grace.

 Academic career

 In 1869, he was elected as a don at Hertford College.
 He was known as "The Jacker".
 In the first Oxford Telephone Directory of 1895, he was one of only 96 subscribers.
 By this time he was Bursar of Hertford, and would later be Senior Proctor for the University.